angelxescomx08/last-wish/docs/turn_pipeline.md

 > Player block resets to **0** at the **end of the player's turn**, **before** enemies execute their intents.

 Block gained by playing skill cards **does not** carry over to absorb enemy attacks that same turn.
 This is intentional — it matches the Slay the Spire design.
 Block gained at the start of the next turn (from cards played on that turn) is the intended protection mechanism.

+Note: dexterity still applies when the block card is played — the increase happens at play time, not at reset time.

 ---